Zevrov/Portfolio_Project/README.md

 First install Love2d, then simply drag and drop the game folder into the Love2D icon.

 # What is it?
 An asteroids "clone", or a game that is heavily inspired by the classic arcade game.
+Built following this great starter guide here: https://github.com/a327ex/blog/issues/30

 # Features
 - 360 degree movement